UppsalaNLP/UD-MULTIGENRE/README.md

 | wiki             | ✔            | Main Wikipedia articles.
 Wikihow, Wikinews, Wikitravel, and Wikianswers are not considered in this category    |

 ## References

-Vera Danilova and Sara Stymne.
+Danilova, Vera and Sara Stymne.
 2023.
-UD-MULTIGENRE – a UD-Based Dataset Enriched with Instance-Level Genre Annotations.
-In Proceedings of the 3rd Workshop on Multi-lingual Representation Learning (MRL), pages 253–267, Singapore.
+[UD-MULTIGENRE – a UD-Based Dataset Enriched with Instance-Level Genre Annotations](https://aclanthology.org/2023.mrl-1.19/).
+In *Proceedings of the 3rd Workshop on Multi-lingual Representation Learning (MRL)*, pages 253–267, Singapore.
 Association for Computational Linguistics.

-## Changelog
+From v 1.1 to 1.2
+- Updated to support the latest Universal Dependencies version (v2.16).
+- Enhanced `UD_dataclasses.py`:
+    - Added `validate_patterns_by_treebank` to the `UniversalDependencies` class for validating the genre mapping (`mapping.py`) against a new UD version.
+    - Added `get_pattern_clusters` to the `UniversalDependenciesTreebank` class for clustering prefix patterns within a treebank and extracting the longest common substrings in each cluster.
+- Introduced the `load_and_update.ipynb` notebook, which:
+    - Loads a new UD version.
+    - Selects treebanks with available genre mappings.
+    - Validates and clusters prefix patterns.
+    - Explores pattern clusters.
+    - Builds the dataset based on the new UD version.

 From v 1.0 to 1.1
 - added guide data for English and Swedish (Microsoft 2002 Online Help manual, LinES treebank)